This course is still being released! Check back later for more chapters.

 symfony server:status

-worker, and the third is our new messenger:consume
+worker, and our new messenger:consume